Bio-Based Alternative to Bisphenol-A, Diols and Epoxy Resins from 5-Hydroxymethyl Furfural and Diformyl Furan (RFT-583/584)

 Patents

-This technology is patent pending in the US (US 2021/0102089) and is available for licensing/partnering opportunities.
+This technology is subject of issued US Patent 11,691,956, pending European Patent 3997077A1 and is available for licensing/partnering opportunities.

 Contact